NoroffFEU/development-platforms/mysql-case-study.md

 Floating-Point types:

-- FLOAT and DOUBLE - stores aproximate numeric value, single precision uses four bytes and double precision uses eight
+- FLOAT and DOUBLE - stores approximate numeric value, single precision uses four bytes and double precision uses eight

 Bit-value type:

 - Stores value in binary.
 Read more about binary values here: https://www.techtarget.com/whatis/definition/binary

-Numeric type Attributes: Numeric datatypes can have attributes to spesify the width of an integer.
+Numeric type Attributes: Numeric datatypes can have attributes to specify the width of an integer.
 E.g. INT(3)

 Out-of-Range and Overflow Handling: Allows for both "strict SQL mode" and "no restrictive mode".
-Strict mode returns an error if the integer is out of range and no-strict clips the value to appropriatley fit the column data and stores the result instead.
+Strict mode returns an error if the integer is out of range and no-strict clips the value to appropriately fit the column data and stores the result instead.

 SIGNED and UNSIGNED values: